zzs1020/generator-ng2component/README.md

 # generator-ng2component
-An angular 2 component/service generator (based on new namespace '@angular/core')
+**An angular 2 component/service generator (based on new namespace '@angular/core') that can generate templates for all kinds of angular2 projects.**
-### big change! now you can generate more than component!

-**To use the tool, please follow these steps: ( Assuming you have installed node.js)**
+>**To use the tool, please follow these steps: ( Assuming you have installed node.js)**

-1. install yeoman
+1. install yeoman (you may need 'sudo' for permission)
     > npm install -g yo

 2. install my tool (with or without -g)